Latinos have many skin tones. Colorism means they’re treated differently.

 Experts say this kind of colorism, or discrimination based on skin tone, has deep roots in the Caribbean and Latin America.

-Lorgia García-Peña, an associate professor of race, colonialism and diaspora studies at Tufts University, said that colonialism had a significant impact on how race and ethnicity are understood across Latin America.
+Lorgia García Peña, an associate professor of race, colonialism and diaspora studies at Tufts University, said that colonialism had a significant impact on how race and ethnicity are understood across Latin America.

-“What you have is sort of this stratification of levels of humanities where White Spaniards were deemed as the real humans, as the only humans,” García-Peña said.
+“What you have is sort of this stratification of levels of humanities where White Spaniards were deemed as the real humans, as the only humans,” García Peña said.
 “And then below that were Indigenous people and then below that were African people who were brought into the country.”

-García-Peña said that hierarchy has echoed across generations and is still reflected in the ways many Latinos think about race and ethnicity.
+García Peña said that hierarchy has echoed across generations and is still reflected in the ways many Latinos think about race and ethnicity.
 For example, in the Dominican Republic, mixed-race people typically do not identify as Black.

 That history of colorism and discrimination plays out in the United States as well.